hanabi/hanabi.github.io/docs/level-14.md

 ### Deferring a Bluff

 - From *Urgency Principle*, we know that players are allowed to defer a *Finesse* or a *Bluff* in order to do a *Finesse* or *Bluff* of their own.
 And indeed, when players see a really good clue, they should probably defer blind-playing to give the clue.
 But there are limits.
 - When a player knows for sure that they are *Finessed* (instead of *Bluffed*), then deferring a *Finesse* (to perform another *Finesse* or *Bluff*) is great!
-It has almost no downsides, other than the obvious loss of tempo.
+It has almost no downsides, other than the obvious loss of *Tempo*.
 Everyone on the team is "in the know", so to speak.
 - When a player *could* be *Bluffed*, deferring a *Bluff* can be extremely dangerous because it causes *Information Desynchronization* throughout the team.
 - Deferring a *Bluff* to perform a *Finesse* can be pretty clear, depending on the situation.
 It should be done sparingly.
   - Note that deferring a *Bluff* to perform a *Finesse* can potentially lose the game if the original cluer is performing a *Double Half Bluff*.
 So there is some risk involved.